What We Look For

 Is Summit right for you?

-Summit teachers are required to have teaching credentials for most roles, including all core-subject teaching roles.
+Summit teachers are required to have teaching credentials for all teaching roles.
 All applicants should have a teaching credential for California, Washington, or another U.S. state.
-If you don’t have a teaching credential, you must be willing to obtain one by completing a teacher preparation program within two years of starting at Summit.